Allied technological cooperation during World War II: Aircraft

-Britain supplied Hawker Hurricanes to the Soviet Union early in the Great Patriotic War to help equip the Soviet Air Force against the then technologically superior Luftwaffe.
+Britain supplied Hawker Hurricanes to the Soviet Union early in the Great Patriotic War to help equip the Soviet Air Force against the technologically superior Luftwaffe.
 British RAF engineer Frank Whittle travelled to the US in 1942 to help General Electric start jet engine production.

 The American P-51 Mustang was originally designed to a British specification for use by the Royal Air Force and entered service with them in 1942, and later versions were built with a Rolls-Royce Merlin aero-engine.
 This engine was being produced in the United States by Packard as the Packard Merlin.
-In addition to the British making use of American planes the US also made use of some Supermarine Spitfires both in escorting USAAF 8th Air Force bombers in Europe as well as being the primary fighter of the 12th Air Force in North Africa.
-In addition Bristol Beaufighter served as night fighters in the Mediterranean, and two squadrons of de Havilland Mosquito equipped the 8th Air Force as its primary photo reconnaissance and chaff deployment aircraft.
+The US also made use of some Supermarine Spitfires, escorting USAAF 8th Air Force bombers in Europe as well as being the primary fighter of the 12th Air Force in North Africa.
+The Bristol Beaufighter served as a night fighter in the Mediterranean, and two squadrons of de Havilland Mosquitos equipped the 8th Air Force as its primary photo reconnaissance and chaff deployment aircraft.

-The United States supplied several aircraft types to both the Royal Navy and RAF - all three of the U.S. Navy's primary fighters during the war years, the Wildcat, Corsair (with the RN assisting the Americans with preparing the Corsair for U.S. naval carrier service by 1944), and Hellcat also served with the RN's Fleet Air Arm, with the Royal Air Force using a wide range of USAAF types.
-A wide range of American aircraft designs also went to the Soviet Union's VVS air arm through Lend-Lease, primarily fighters like the P-39 and P-63 used for aerial combat, along with attack and medium bombers like the A-20 and the B-25 being among the more prominent types, both bombers being well suited to the type of lower-altitude strike missions the Soviets had as a top priority.
+The United States supplied several aircraft types to the Fleet Air Arm (FAA) and RAF - all three of the US Navy's primary fighters during the war years, the Wildcat, Corsair (with the RN assisting the Americans with preparing the Corsair for carrier service by 1944) and Hellcat also served with the FAA and the Royal Air Force using a wide range of USAAF types.
+A wide range of American aircraft designs also went to the Soviet Union's VVS air arm through Lend-Lease, primarily fighters like the P-39 and P-63 used for aerial combat, along with attack and medium bombers like the A-20 and the B-25.
+The A-20 and the B-25 were well suited to the type of lower-altitude strike missions the Soviets had as a top priority, and therefore were the prominent types supplied.

 Radar

 The British demonstrated the cavity magnetron to the Americans at RCA, Bell Labs.
-It was 100 times as powerful than anything they had seen and enabled the development of airborne radar.
+It was 100 times more powerful than anything they had seen and enabled the development of airborne radar.

 Nuclear weapons

-In 1942, the British nuclear weapons research had fallen behind US and unable to match US resources, the United Kingdom agreed to merging their work with the American efforts.
-Around 20 British scientists and technical staff to America, along with their work, which had been carried out under the codename 'Tube Alloys'.
+In 1942, the British nuclear weapons research had fallen behind the US and, unable to match US resources, the United Kingdom agreed to merge their work with the American efforts.
+Around 20 British scientists and technical staff moved to America, along with their work, which had been carried out under the codename Tube Alloys.
 The scientists joined the Manhattan Project at Los Alamos, New Mexico, where their work on uranium enrichment was instrumental in jump-starting the project.
-In addition, Britain provided raw materials for the project, both as the only source in the world of nickel powder required to build gaseous diffusers and providing uranium both from its mine in British Congo as well as contracting a secondary supply from Sweden.
+Britain provided raw materials for the project as the only source in the world of nickel powder, required to build gaseous diffusers, and by providing uranium from its mine in the British Congo as well as contracting a secondary supply from Sweden.